Celebrity restaurants that failed

 Courtesy of Villa Kellermann

-The restaurant’s success wouldn’t last.
-Chef Tim Raue left the business in 2023, handing over to Head Chef Christopher Wecker.
+The restaurant’s success didn't last, though.
+Raue left the business in 2023, handing over to head chef Christopher Wecker.
 In 2024, it was announced that the venue would be closing for good that June, with a message citing COVID-19, increasing operational costs and 'a tense personnel situation' as the reasons for closure.

 Yui Mok/PA Archive/PA Images